harcokuppens/CourseGradingWithDOMjudge/Import_teams_from_brightspace_groups_into_DOMjudge.md

 - Last Name
 - First Name
 - Email
-- name of groups category; in example above we had 'Practical 1' as groups category
+- name of the groups category; in example above we had 'Practical 1' as groups category

 The groups category column in the exported CSV file contains the group to which the student belongs:
 'Group X' where X is the number of the group.